Branksome Hall

 Branksome Hall is an independent day and boarding school for girls in Toronto, Ontario, Canada.
 It is Toronto's only all-years International Baccalaureate (IB) World School for girls.
 Branksome Hall is located on a 13-acre campus in the Toronto neighbourhood of Rosedale and educates more than 900 students from Junior Kindergarten to Grade 12.

 Branksome Hall has an athletics and wellness centre, spaces dedicated to innovation and technology, indoor rock-climbing wall and tennis courts.
 The school has a boarding program for Grades 7 to 12 and a study abroad program with its sister school, Branksome Hall Asia, on Jeju Island, South Korea.
 Financial assistance is available for new and returning students in Grades 7 to 12.

-Branksome Hall is led by principal Grace McCallum.
+Branksome Hall is led by principal Grace McCallum, with Emily MacLean leading the Junior School, Erika Lo leading the Middle School and Evita Strobele leading the Senior School.